greco-project/pvcompare/CONTRIBUTING.md

 Development of a feature for this repository should be aligned with the workflow described by [Vincent Driessen](https://nvie.com/posts/a-successful-git-branching-model/).

-Here is the minimal procedure you should follow :
+Here is the minimal procedure you should follow:

 #### Step 1: Create an issue.